simon-lang/oculo/README.md

 ## Other notes

 The top level component is called App.
 Obviously if this component were to be part of a larger application it would be renamed to GroupedImageList or something more domain specific.

+No routing was added.
+It might make sense to persist the group/filter or fullscreen choices in the URL and support browser navigation, but was left out for now.

+The visual design is actually the part I am least happy with.
+In particular the nested "card within cards" to show the groupings doesn't look great.
+I would like to think that in an existing app there would be a design system or precedent for layouts like this.

 If you have any comments or feedback, please don't hesitate to get in touch.